-- Children who are "looked after"2 (LAC) by a Local Authority within the meaning of Section 22(1) of the Children Act 1989 at the time of their application, and all "previously looked after" children3 (PLAC), including those who appear to this Admission Authority to have been in state care outside England (IAPLAC)4 and ceased to be in state care having been adopted.
+- Children who are "looked after" (LAC) by a Local Authority within the meaning of Section 22(1) of the Children Act 1989 at the time of their application, and all "previously looked after" children (PLAC), including those who appear to this Admission Authority to have been in state care outside England (IAPLAC) and ceased to be in state care having been adopted.
 Evidence of the previously looked after status and/or the adoption will be requested. - 2.
 Children of a member of staff who works at the school. - 3.
 Children who attend an Abingdon Learning Trust primary school (see separate list) in the area and live in the catchment area and have a brother or sister on roll at the time of application who will still be attending at the time of entry. - 4.
 Children who live in the catchment area and have a brother or sister on roll at the time of application who will still be attending at the time of entry. - 5.
 Children who attend an Abingdon Learning Trust primary school (see separate list) in the area and live in the catchment area. - 6.
-Children who live in the catchment area.
+Children who live in the catchment area. - 7.
+Children who attend an Abingdon Learning Trust primary school (see separate list) in the area and have a brother or sister on roll at the time of application who will still be attending at the time of entry but live outside the catchment area.